Online Computer Science Programs - No GRE or GMAT Required

 The program comprises 30 credits and prepares students for a successful tech career.
 The program also has four online specialization options and elective courses allowing students to tailor their degree to their goals and interests.
 Specialization options include machine learning; data science; engineering leadership; and systems.

-Some courses included in the curriculum are python programming; java programming; databases; algorithms; and a three-credit capstone course in software construction.
+Some courses included in the curriculum are programming for data science; programming languages; databases; algorithms; and a three-credit capstone course in software construction.
 They also develop practical skills in architecture and statistics besides theoretical knowledge.

 Graduates of the program are sought after by some top tech companies, including Microsoft, Meta, and Amazon.